21 Important Facts About Vitamin B12 Deficiency

 Beef liver and clams are tops in B12, according to the National Institutes of Health.
 If you're not a fan of either, plenty of good options abound.
 Ground beef, oysters, trout, and salmon are B12 superstars; a serving of each delivers close to or more than 100% of your RDA (2.4 micrograms for men and women over 14, going up to 2.6 and 2.8 for pregnant and breastfeeding women respectively, says Moon).
 Eggs (0.6 micrograms per egg, 10% of daily value) and milk (1.2 micrograms per cup of low-fat, 18% of daily value) are also solid sources.

 Fortified foods and supplements can help

-Both can help vegans, vegetarians, and older adults and others who are unable to absorb naturally occurring B12, says Moon.
+Both can help vegans, vegetarians, older adults, and others who are unable to absorb naturally occurring B12, says Moon.
 When absorption is an issue, "simply loading up on foods naturally high in B12 may not solve the problem," she says.
 "The synthetic form of B12 is more readily absorbed."
 Best places to find it in food: fortified cereals, many of which have 100% of your RDA.

 Heavy drinking increases your odds

 More than a few drinks on average each day can cause gastritis, or irritation of the stomach lining, and this can lead to low stomach acid and reduced B12 absorption, says Middleberg.
-Alcohol plays a role in deficiency in another way too.
+Alcohol plays a role in deficiency in another way, too.
 B12 is stored in the liver, and alcohol consumption can impair liver function and deplete B12 stores or make it harder for the liver to use it.

 It can trigger a false positive on a Pap test